 Distributed Database Utility

 Other travel marketplaces can also connect to the LockTrip distributed database and take advantage of the inventory for free.
-All bookings originating from those marketplaces will also be converted to LOC, which will also be locked up in the smart contract.
+Bookings originating from those marketplaces will also be converted to LOC, which will also be locked up in the smart contract.
 Thus it is envisioned that more and more LOC will be tied up in the booking smart contract as the number and popularity of marketplaces grows.

 LockTrip Blockchain-Specific Utility

-The LockTrip Blockchain will be launched in late-2019.
+The LockTrip Blockchain will be launched in 2020.
 LOC tokens will be converted to LOC coins, becoming the native coin of the blockchain.
 This will result in the creation of several new use cases for LOC, as described below.

 The LockTrip Blockchain will utilize the proof-of-stake consensus mechanism.
 LOC holders will be able to “stake” their LOC in order to participate in maintaining the network and be eligible for block rewards.
 This will incentivise LOC holders to hold their LOC and use it to earn passive income via staking.
 Staked LOC will also effectively be removed from circulation.

 In addition to this, a portion of staking rewards will be automatically burned (permanently removed from circulation).
 The burn rate will be voted on regularly by LOC holders, and thus adapt to the needs of the network, as well as its stakers.